Types of Pumps and their working principles with applications

 In this centrifugal pump in which the pressure is developed by the propelling or lifting action of the vanes of the impeller on the liquid.

-In axial flow pumps ratio of impeller outside Dia ( D2) to eye Dia ( D1) is one and impeller having no width.
+In axial flow pumps ratio of impeller outside Dia ( D2) to eye Dia ( D1) is one and the impeller has no width.

-Axial, Radial and mixed flow pumps impeller dimensions
+Axial, Radial, and mixed flow pump impeller dimensions

 Specific speed ( Ns ) of the centrifugal pump identifies the approximate acceptable ratio of the impeller eye diameter (D1) to the impeller outside diameter (D2) in designing a good impeller.